Enroll as little as $5,000 of unsecured debts in this straight-forward program.

 I signed up.
 What happens next?

-- Start making monthly payments into a third-party account to save up for your debt settlement fund, based on the payment plan you agreed to before signing up.
+- Start making monthly payments into a third-party account.
+This will help you save up for your debt settlement fund, based on the payment plan you agreed to before signing up.

 - Continue making as many repayments as you can.
 Just because you’re enrolled in debt settlement doesn’t mean you should stop making repayments.
 The more you’re able to repay, the less your debts will increase while you’re enrolled.